emwap/stream-paper/paper.md

 * We show how our new stream representation can be used in EDSLs.
   It is currently used in the Feldspar language.

-* We present performance evaluation, showing a clear performance advantage when using the monadic representation.
+* We demonstrate a performance advantage of XXX\% compared to YYY when using our monadic representation.

 We have used our new monadic formulation of stream in Feldspar and will evaluate the improvement in the context of Feldspar.
 However, we